wildweasel02/LauraBuibas-Analysis-Portfolio/README.md

 ---
 #### Additions
 If you have extra time, feel free to check out my 2 applications in my github profile.
-Proempo-fl was my senior capstone project - it is a mental health web app designed to improved productivity by focusing on student inner health - and then there's a simple journaling app for android operating systems.
+Proempo-fl was my senior capstone project - it is a mental health web app designed to improve productivity by focusing on student inner health - and then there's a simple journaling app for android operating systems.